Do you have a word shit list?

 So, this isn’t about shitting on things just for the sake of it (although that kind of thing can be fun).
 It’s about who you are, and who you want to be, in your business.

 I always make a Word Shit List for my clients, because it helps establish their voice and set parameters for what we do and don’t say inside their brands.
-Sometimes, a word will the List because it has an undesirable connotation—like the word “coach” (for some people).
+Sometimes, a word will make the List because it has an undesirable connotation—like the word “coach” (for some people).
 Other times, *I* put words on the List, like ‘ninja’ or ‘tribe’, because they’re culturally insensitive and it’s my recommendation to stop using them.

 In short, LANGUAGE MATTERS.
 Just ask Amanda Montell, whose book Cultish comes out this summer! (👈🏻 shameless / non sequitur plug for an author & sociolinguist I like)